TheKrowi/Krowi_AchievementFilter/Changelogs/WowInterface.md

 [B]Fixed[/B]
 [LIST]
 [*]Placeholder achievements filtering (dev note: mainly used for development and adding achievements that will be added in a later patch)
-[/LIST]
+[*]Toggling the Achievement window when on the Guild tab now properly shows the Guild achievement points [/LIST]

 [B]Changed[/B]